top of page

 Reporting and Compliance

-Every inspection must be documented in a report that includes but is not limited to the inspector's findings, corrective actions taken, and detailed photos documenting condition.
-These reports must be retained for at least six years and presented to the Department of Buildings upon request, ensuring accountability and traceability of the building's structural health.
+Reports must be retained for at least six years and provided to the Department of Buildings upon request.
+This documentation ensures accountability and traceability of a building’s structural health.

 Assistance in Compliance